AngleProtocol/angle-docs/README.md

 The protocol involves 3 agents, very common in other DeFi protocols, which all bring something to Angle, while benefitting from the protocol:

-- **Stable Seekers/Holders, or Users:** they can swap accepted collateral against stable assets back and forth (minting & burning stablecoins) with no slippage and small transaction fees, and hold or use these stablecoins.
+- **Stable Seekers/Holders, or Users:** they can swap collateral against stable assets, and conversely swap stable assets against a whitelisted collateral of their choice at oracle value, with no slippage and small transaction fees.

 - **Hedging Agents (HAs):** they can open on-chain leveraged positions on Angle.
-They need to bring accepted collateral to the protocol, and are able to open positions on the available pairs.
+They need to bring accepted collateral to the protocol, and are able to take positions on perpetuals futures on the available collateral/stablecoins pairs.
 By doing so, they insure the protocol against the volatility of the collateral brought by stable seekers.
 This volatility is transferred to these traders, and the protocol is able to ensure users of the convertibility of the stablecoins they own even in case of collateral price drops.

 - **Standard Liquidity Providers (SLP)** : they lend collateral to the protocol in return of a share of minting and burning fees, and of the rewards earned from investing part of the protocol reserves into yield-earning strategies.